tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 - Confirm participants have `Workflows > Participate in workflow`.
 - Confirm the packaged access workflow is enabled.
 - Confirm requestable Data Sets have owners.
-- If the workflow expects data elements, relate Column assets to the Data Sets.
+- If the error says `Cannot request access when Data Basket is empty or only contains empty Data Sets`, add Column assets to each requested Data Set's `Data Elements` section as described in section 14, then start a fresh basket checkout.

 Problem: No approval task appears.